Getting Started

 attribute is an object specific to the type of document being processed.

-Technically, it's an instance of a class that extends the base Document
+It is an instance of the Document

 It contains the data extracted from the entire document, all pages combined.